luanabarremaker/portfolio/Readme.txt

-Olá pessoal!

-Quero compartilhar uma demonstração básica que fiz no GitHub para explorar o Git.
-Como estudante do primeiro semestre, aprender sobre controle de versão foi importante.
+Hello everyone!

+I want to share a basic demonstration I created on GitHub to explore Git.
+As a first-semester student, learning about version control was crucial.

-Utilizei um template para mostrar funcionalidades essenciais como git status, git add, git commit, git push e git pull.
-Essas ferramentas são fundamentais para gerenciar o código e colaborar em equipe.
+I utilized a template to showcase essential functionalities like git status, git add, git commit, git push, and git pull.
+These tools are fundamental for managing code and collaborating in a team.

-Embora não tenha desenvolvido o projeto do zero, aprendi muito explorando suas funcionalidades.
+Although I didn't develop the project from scratch, I learned a lot by exploring its functionalities.

+-Credits:
 Thanks for downloading this template!

 Template Name: iPortfolio